 IFRS 15 'Revenue from Contracts with Customers' was issued by the IASB in June 2014.
 The objective of IFRS 15 is to provide a single, comprehensive revenue recognition model for all contracts with customers.
 The underlying principle is that an entity will recognize revenue to depict the transfer of goods or services to customers at an amount that the entity expects to be entitled to in exchange for those goods or services.
 It also contains new disclosure requirements.
 Under IFRS 15, revenue from the sale of medical cannabis would be recognized at a point in time when control over the goods have been transferred to the customer.
 The Company transfers control and satisfies its performance obligation upon delivery and acceptance by the customer, which is consistent with the Company's current revenue recognition policy under IAS 18.
 IFRS 15 is effective for the Company on January 1, 2018.
 The adoption of this amendment did not have a material impact on the Company's condensed interim consolidated financial statements.
-Note that as a result of IFRS 15, the disaggregated revenue has been disclosed in Note 19 of the Company's condensed interim consolidated financial statements.
+The disclosure of disaggregated revenue as required by IFRS 15 is disclosed in Note 21 of the Company's condensed interim consolidated financial statements.